pub struct Polygon<T = f64>where

 pub fn into_inner(self) -> (LineString<T>, Vec<LineString<T>>)

-, returning the exterior LineString
+Consume the Polygon, returning the exterior LineString ring and

-a vector of the interior LineString
+a vector of the interior LineString rings.

 §Examples